abdshomad/youtube-transcript-fetcher/README.md

 - **Real Playlist Fetching**: Enter a YouTube playlist URL or any topic (e.g., "Beginner Python"), and the app will use the YouTube Data API to fetch the real list of videos.
 - **AI-Powered Transcripts**: Select any video from the generated playlist to get a plausible, AI-generated transcript.
+- **Multi-Language Support**: Generate transcripts in various languages, including Spanish, French, German, and more.
 - **AI-Powered Summarization**: Generate a concise, bullet-point summary for any transcript with a single click.
 - **Responsive UI**: A clean, modern interface built with Tailwind CSS that works seamlessly on desktop and mobile devices.
 - **Interactive Modals**: Transcripts are displayed in an easy-to-read, accessible modal.